localgovdrupal/docs/docs/src/content/features/workflow.md

 Here you can review, delete or reschedule any of the transitions.

-## Content lifecycle / Review date (optional feature)*
+## Review date (optional feature)*

 Content should be reviewed regularly to ensure that it is relevant and up to date.
 We can track these reviews using the **Review Date** feature.

 ### An example workflow for Review date

 1. On publishing a piece of content we set a default review date of 1 year
-2. A minor edit is made later and the review date is not changed
-3. A major edit is made and the content is marked as Reviewed, and the new review date is set
 4. A year passes and the review due date passes
-5. a revision of the content appears in the "Needs Review" dashboard
+5. A revision of the content appears in the "Needs Review" dashboard
-6. An editor does a thorough review and publishes the reviewed content, with a new review date set.
+6. An editor does a thorough review and publishes the reviewed content, with a new review date of 1 year.

 ### Managing the Review date